JRL-CARI-CNR-UNIBS/l2p/README.md

-# l2p : LLM-driven PDDL library kit
+# l2p : LLM-driven Planning Model library kit

 This library is a collection of tools for PDDL model generation extracted from natural language driven by large language models.
 This library is an expansion from the survey paper **Leveraging Large Language Models for Automated Planning and Model Construction: A Survey** (coming soon)

-L2P is an offline, NL to PDDL system that supports domain-agnostic planning.
+L2P is an offline, natural language -to- planning model system that supports domain-agnostic planning.
 It does this via creating an intermediate [PDDL](https://planning.wiki/guide/whatis/pddl) representation of the domain and task, which can then be solved by a classical planner.

 ## Usage